humainary-io/serventis-api-java/README.md

   confidence levels.

 - **Services API** – Captures service-to-service interactions using structured signals and orientations, based on signaling theory and social system regulation.

+- **Reporters API** – Defines the interface contract for reporting situational assessments.

 By separating observation from interpretation, Serventis enables the integration of agents, machine learning models, and scorecards, allowing for context-aware reasoning and autonomous situational awareness.

 It is a foundational layer for intelligent observability, supporting distributed coordination, adaptive control, and multi-perspective analysis.